ANANYA00P2004/Foodie/README.md

 ## 📌 Notes

 - Admin credentials are currently hardcoded for demo/testing.
-- This project **does not use** Express or Node.js — it is a purely client-side React + Firebase app.
+- It is a purely client-side React + Firebase app.

 ## 🤝 Contributing